 - Is there additional financial aid that hasn’t been awarded to me?
 If yes, how do I apply for it?

 - Could my financial aid award be adjusted because of my family’s financial circumstances?
 If yes, what information do I need to submit an appeal?

-Looking for more information on financial aid and paying for college?
+Our Financial Aid Checklist helps you navigate the financial aid process and get as much funding as you can for college.
 Visit BigFuture for free, comprehensive college planning resources.